Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Discussion

 Our study has limitations typical of empirical work in this area.
-First, our grouping procedure (see Section~\ref{sec:groups}) inevitably oversimplifies the territorial scope of the GDPR and the FADP, although we believe it approximates the websites subject to each privacy law regime reasonably well.
-Second, our dataset focuses on a restricted set of variables.
-Additional dimensions such as website categories would enable to explore heterogeneity across industries or to use them as controls in regression analyses to identify causal effects.
-Finally, while manual annotations inevitably involve a degree of subjectivity, we minimized this through an iterative refinement of the codebook until annotators reached at least acceptable inter-annotator agreement.
-By contrast, the LLM-based policy analysis does not entail subjectivity, but it does raise concerns about reproducibility, since model outputs may vary slightly across runs.
+The short temporal time window was deliberately chosen to avoid weakening our causal identification method by measuring unrelated subsequent events.
+We concede that the reported changes likely constitute lower bounds of the revision's true effect, as some organizations may have opted to comply at a later time.
+Our grouping procedure, moreover, inevitably oversimplifies the territorial scope of Swiss and European privacy law, but we believe it approximates the websites subject to each privacy law regime reasonably well.
+Our dataset also focuses on a restricted set of variables.
+Additional dimensions such as website categories could be used as controls in the regression analysis.

-Despite these limitations, our paper sheds light on the role of generators in diffusing contractual terms and paves the way for future research along the following dimensions:
+While manual annotations inevitably involve a degree of subjectivity, we alleviated this issue through the iterative refinement of our codebook until annotators reached at least acceptable agreement.
+Furthermore, the LLM-based policy analysis cannot guarantee perfect reproducibility, since model outputs may vary slightly across runs.
+Finally, our conservative generator identification method minimizes the risk of false positives, potentially at the cost of underestimating the true use of generators for drafting policies.

-\begin{enumerate} \item Are generators equally widespread in other jurisdictions and for different contracts such as terms of service?
-Such research would allow the generalization of our findings. \item What are the legal implications of the use of generators?
-Addressing these questions requires carefully evaluating restrictions on the unauthorized practice of law and the potential liability of generators and their users. \item Can our multilingual, LLM-based information extraction method be used in different contexts?
-For example, one could use it to efficiently evaluate how different types of contracts vary from jurisdiction to jurisdiction. \end{enumerate}
+Despite these limitations, our paper sheds light on (1) the real-world effects of a privacy law revision beyond the widely studied European and American privacy laws, (2) the potential of LLMs at large-scale multilingual disclosure assessments, and (3)~the important role that generators play in website policies.